Our approach is all about supporting the co-creation of relational cultures that support transformative collaboration.

 * Internationally - with people working outside the UK, those working trans-locally and those working at an international level of scale.

-A number of common and juicy threads and collaborative initiatives emerged from these conversations.
+A number of common threads and collaborative initiatives emerged from these conversations.
 What's more it was very apparent that simply mapping and connecting those interested in inner-led change was incredibly suportive and generative in and of itself.

 The simple act of making space to talk about how it is to try and integrate an inner dimension into our work and groups enabled valuable connection and solidarity.
 This instantly felt transformative in and of itself.
 Simply connecting around this common theme resulted in us feeling much more confident to speak more boldly about the importance of inner-led change.